Uphill Access

 General Information

-Parking is located in lot 2 only (below entry gate to the right).
-Please do not park inside gate.
-Vehicles will be towed.
+Parking for Uphill Access is located in lot 2 only (below the entry gate to the right).
+Please do not park inside the gate, vehicles are subject to towing.

-Please check the Uphill Access kiosk located in parking lot 2 for closure information, routes, and updates.
-Routes will be posted by 6:00 p.m. daily.
+Please check the Uphill Access kiosk located in parking lot 2 for Uphill Access closure information, Uphill Access routes, and important updates.

-Stay to climber’s right traveling up and skier’s left traveling down the mountain.
-Do not ski middle and across the trail.
+While enjoying Uphill Access, stay to climber’s right while traveling up the trail and skier’s left when traveling down the trail.

-Stay clear of all operating equipment and do not assume an operator can see you.
-Proper etiquette is to move to the side of the ski run and let the snow cat pass.
+Please do not ski in the middle or across the trail as groomers will be at work.
+If you encounter a groomer at work in a snowcat, stay clear of all operating equipment and do not assume the operator can see you.
+Proper etiquette is to move to the side of the trail and let the snowcat pass.

 No motorized vehicles are allowed on the ski slopes including, but not limited to snowmobiles.